CeON/fairchive/README.md

-Dataverse&#174;
+Fairchive&#174;
 ===============

-Dataverse is an [open source][] web application for sharing, citing, analyzing, and preserving research data developed by the [ICM development team][] at the [University of Warsaw][].
+Fairchive is an [open source][] web application for sharing, citing, analyzing, and preserving FAIR research data developed by the [ICM development team][] at the [University of Warsaw][].

 It is a detached fork from [IQSS Dataverse][] developed by the [Data Science and Products team](http://www.iq.harvard.edu/people/people/data-science-products) at